-On cruise 9904 sea birds were counted within a 300 meter wide strip off to one side of the ship.
+On cruises 9908 and 9910 sea birds were counted within a 300 meter wide strip off to one side of the ship.
 Counts were made while underway between stations during periods of daylight.
 These counts were summed over 20 nautical mile (nm) intervals, or the distance between consecutive stations, whichever was less.
 Included at the end of this report are individual maps of the most numerous bird species (individuals/nm).